Navigating Leave Encashment in Contract Staffing: How Should It Impact CTC and Billing?

 dsouzasavio77

-Earned Leave or PL is a benefit that you have to provide to the employees as mandated by the law.
-And acumulated Earned Leave has to be encashed at the time the employee leaves the organization.
+Earned Leave or PL is a benefit that you must provide to employees as mandated by law.
+Accumulated Earned Leave must be encashed when the employee leaves the organization.

-Since encashment is a cost it would ideally form part of the Cost to Company.
-However since encashment is on the basis of what Leave is unutillized there is a bit of ambiguity of how to account for it in the CTC.
-Also you would need to bill the client for the leave ancashment paid.
+Since encashment is a cost, it would ideally form part of the Cost to Company (CTC).
+However, since encashment is based on unutilized leave, there is some ambiguity on how to account for it in the CTC.
+Additionally, you would need to bill the client for the leave encashment paid.

-There are 2 possible solutions which you can choose from.
+There are two possible solutions from which you can choose:

-2. Provide for Leave Encashment thru LIC and bill the client for the premium paid to LIC for provisioning for Leave Encashment.
+2. Provide for Leave Encashment through LIC and bill the client for the premium paid to LIC for provisioning for Leave Encashment.

 Savio